Chaitanya-Raj/Pomodoro-Timer/README.md

 Pairing Project

-Major contribution by @tanshinayak :heart:
+This project wouldn't have been possible without the help from @tanshinayak :heart: xD